 There are additional challenges here too.
 For example, fewer people are starting apprenticeships in the UK.
 This could be because funding for them (and adult learning in general) has fallen 45% since 2009-10.

-What industries have a skills gap?
+Which industries have a skills gap?

 Although people may lack skills in general areas such as literacy, numeracy, and IT, what about when it comes to professions?
 It’s safe to say that certain industries suffer more from a mismatch of skills than others.